FARTrack: Fast Autoregressive Visual Tracking with High Performance: Experiments

 $S_{3 \times 3}$ avoids target exclusion from center shift or hollow structures and reduces background overfocus versus $S_{\mathrm{all}}$, improving accuracy.
 Combining $S$ and $Z$ underperforms due to self-overfocus in $Z$.
 Instead, integrating $S$ and $C$ enables effective template sparsification: $S$ separates foreground and background coarsely, while $C$ refines edge features.
 This reduces redundancy and improves accuracy and efficiency.

-\textbf{Independent Performance Gains of Each Module.} To disentangle the performance improvements brought by each individual module, we conduct supplementary comparative experiments with ARTrack and ARTrackV2.
-Among these, ARTrack, ARTrackV2, and FARTrack\textsubscript{pico} all adopt the ViT-Tiny architecture equipped with 6 encoder layers, and the training settings and datasets of ARTrack and ARTrackV2 are consistent with those of FARTrack.
+\textbf{Independent Performance Gains of Each Module.} To analyze the performance gains from each module, we perform supplementary comparisons with ARTrack and ARTrackV2.
+ARTrack, ARTrackV2, and FARTrack\textsubscript{pico} all employ the ViT-Tiny architecture with 6 encoder layers, and share the same training settings and datasets as FARTrack.

 As shown in Table~\ref{tab:ablation-of-each-modules}, it strongly validates the effectiveness of the self-distillation module and the sparsification module.
 The self-distillation module, which enables the middle layers of the network to learn knowledge from the deep layers, improves the AO by 1.2\% compared with ARTrackV2\_tiny (6).
 The sparsification module, which retains useful foreground feature tokens while eliminating redundant background feature tokens, boosts the AO by 1.0\% (from 61.8 to 62.8).